Scuba Regulator Buying Guide

 From the Big Picture to the Nitty Gritty

 Before we get to the teeny tiny details, we need to have a brief discussion on what exactly a regulator is.
 Knowing this will help you better understand this essential bit of gear you’ll be buying.
 So, what is a regulator?
 Well, oftentimes when we discuss regulators in the scuba world our minds tend to automatically dial in on the mouthpiece part of the equipment, but a regulator is more than just the mouthpiece.
-There are three main parts of a regulator system to make the whole thing work: the first stage, the second stage, and the hose that connects the two.
+There are two main parts of a regulator system to make the whole thing work: the first stage and the second stage.
 The whole point of this system is to bring breathable air from your tank to your mouth and lungs so that you can successfully breathe underwater.

 Atomic B2 First Stage